 The story that is about to unfold is about a case of your ability to give just one child the overwhelming inspiration you felt when you picked up your first pen and wrote.

-Far from our British isles is a country once ruled under the British Empire and taught deeply of its culture and ways through the same curriculum that was taught in Britain itself during 1858 to 1947.
+Far from the British isles where I grew up is a country once ruled under the British Empire and taught deeply of its culture and ways through the same curriculum that was taught in Britain itself during 1858 to 1947.
 That country was India.

 Every child in India had free access to schools, was put in a uniform and given their instruments of learning, same as